mmarschall/prompt-expander/README.md

 # Prompt Expander

-This project generates a package.yml file for Espanso from individual YAML prompt files.
-It uses a Jinja2 template to format the prompts and combines them into a single package.yml file.
+This project generates package files for Espanso from individual YAML prompt files.
+It uses Jinja2 templates to format the prompts into a package.yml file and creates a _manifest.yml file with the version from the VERSION file.

 ## Prerequisites